On 12 December 2018 the Scottish Government announced new Income Tax rates and allowances for Scottish taxpayers to apply for 2019/2020 tax year.

 Who’ll be affected?

 Only Scottish income taxpayers will be affected by this change.
-Other UK income taxpayers will not be affected.

 How will I know if I am a Scottish income taxpayer?